Charlie's Sneaker FAQ and Glossary - C

 - For Baby Boomer

-- Nowadays: a white, smooth-bottomed low-top or
+- Nowadays: an all-white, relatively smooth-bottomed low-top or

 mid-top athletic shoe